-- The District will provide guidance to all staff with the following information regarding the reopening of schools and COVID-19: - Survey to staff, students, and families completed on July 15, 2020, seeking input on the reopening of schools in the fall. - Routine health screenings for monitoring of COVID-19 symptoms.
-Staff will fill out an electronic screening assessment prior to or immediately upon arrival to any District building.
-All staff will be required to do a temperature check daily prior to their arrival to any District's building. - When/how long to stay home from work if they are sick. - What to do If an employee tests positive for COVID-19, information about isolation, return to work, and who is permitted to work from home and under what circumstances. - Health and safety protocols, including handwashing hygiene, proper face covering wearing, proper care for face coverings, social distancing, and respiratory hygiene.
-Employees will be required to wear proper face coverings when they are not able to social distance, and the District is providing two cloth masks to each employee. - Information on how workspaces/classrooms/common areas will be cleaned and disinfected.
-What is the responsibility of the employees vs. the District?

-- New protocols in place for internal and external visitors to school buildings/facilities and on school grounds. - Resources for additional support, such as social emotional and childcare needs.
+- Routine health screenings for monitoring of COVID-19 symptoms.
+Staff will continue to fill out an electronic screening assessment prior to or immediately upon arrival at any District building. - All staff will be required to do a temperature check daily before their arrival at any District's building. - When/how long to stay home from work if they are sick. - What to do If an employee tests positive for COVID-19, information about isolation, return to work, and who is permitted to work from home and under what circumstances. - Health and safety protocols, including hand-washing hygiene, proper face covering wearing, proper care for face coverings, social distancing, and respiratory hygiene.
+Employees will be required to wear proper face coverings whenthey are not able to social distance, and the District is providing two cloth masks to each employee. - Information on how workspaces/classrooms/common areas will be cleaned and disinfected. - What is the responsibility of the employees vs. the District? - New protocols in place for internal and external visitors to school buildings/facilities and on school grounds. - Resources for additional support, such as social emotional and childcare needs. - Targeted education to ensure that all staff know what is expected of them as they successfully return to hybrid setting.
+These trainings will cover: hand hygiene, proper face covering procedures (how to wear and remove), social distancing, respiratory hygiene, and identifying symptoms.